How You Can Become a Power Writer?

 To write memorable fiction, you must become a power writer.
 Which means you must learn to write concise fiction.

 Writing succinctly is not easy.
-In fact, it is very hard.
+In fact, in my experience, it is very hard.

 Naturally we write like we speak.
 When we speak, we generally use a lot of extra words.
 Maybe even an “Ah” or “mmm” thrown in.